evanpurkhiser/email-to-lunchmoney/README.md

 The general idea is that you send various types of receipts to this service.
 Support for the following emails is currently implemented

-- Amazon order emails.
+- **Amazon order emails**.
 Orders with multiple items have their associated Lunch Money transactions split into a single transaction for each item.
 A note is added to transactions with a shortened item name and order number.

-- Lyft rideshare and Bike rides.
+- **Lyft rideshare and Bike rides**.
 A note is added to each transaction with the start and end location, time of ride, and duration.

-- Apple receipts.
+- **Apple receipts**.
 Adds the name of the app, subscription, or in-app purchase as a note to the Apple transaction.

 Some emails I would like to add